PaulElisha/PythPriceFeed-Kaia-Integration/README.md

 ## Overview

-The `PriceConverterPyth` library is a Solidity library designed to convert token amounts on the Klaytn network to USD by leveraging the Pyth Network's price feeds.
+The `PriceConverterPyth` library is a Solidity library designed to convert token amounts on the base network to USD by leveraging the Pyth Network's price feeds.
 This utility allows developers to easily fetch real-time price data for KLAY/USD and convert token values into USD within their smart contracts.

 ## Key Features